MLB Rumors: Yankee GM Brian Cashman Looks To Add One More Bat Before Waiver Trade Deadline

 — Yankees.News ™ (@NYYTalks) August 20, 2018

 The first name that ticks off every box on Cashman’s wish list is Curtis Granderson, who has been rumored for a return to the Yankees since early June as reported by Inquisitr.
-The “Grandyman” has already cleared waivers and can be had for a pair of low end minor leaguers at this point of the game.
+The “Grandyman” has already cleared waivers and can be had for a pair of low-end minor leaguers at this point of the game.
 Toronto wants the salary dump and anything in return, and it is thought Granderson might find new life joining his old squad for a playoff push.
 He is the most likely bat Cashman acquires.

-Adam Jones has been floated around, and he has cleared waivers, but he’s already vetoed one trade away from Baltimore this year as a 5 and 10 man, and he still has a chunk of money due on his $17 million deal.
+Adam Jones has been floated around, and he has cleared waivers, but he’s already vetoed one trade away from Baltimore this year as a 5-and-10 man, and he still has a chunk of money due on his $17 million deal.
 Baltimore is rumored to have contacted Cashman about him, and some beat writers believe he may go to New York if asked, but it’s not quite the fit Cashman is looking for.

-Andrew McCutcheon is available, and at 31 he’s a nice pickup, who can play the field still and swings a good enough bat.
+Andrew McCutcheon is available, and at 31 he’s a nice pickup who can play the field still and swings a good enough bat.
 The problem is whether he would be comfortable with a backup role for the rest of the season as players come back off the DL.
 The stumbling block to him is he’s owed about $3 million still, he hasn’t looked great this year, and San Francisco is going to want actual value in return.

 Look on the bright side everyone: The most lucrative team in baseball will be able to stay under luxury tax threshold since they didn’t make any deals for outfielders (or catching)!!! #Yankees